5jt/dyalog-cookbook/manuscript/settings.md

 Yes, that's it.
 Bit of a compromise here.
 Let's pause to look at some other ways to write this:

 * Let `TxtToCsv` ignore `Params`.
 It doesn't read or set the contents. `CheckAgenda` can read `Params` instead.
 But, where we can, we avoid passing information through globals and 'semiglobals'.
 The exact opposite practice is to pass everything through function arguments.
 There is no appreciable performance penalty for this.
-The interpreter doesn't make 'deep copies' of the arguments unless and until they are modified in the called function (which we hardly ever do) -- instead the interpreter just passes around references to the orginal variables.
+The interpreter doesn't make 'deep copies' of the arguments unless and until they are modified in the called function (which we hardly ever do) -- instead the interpreter just passes around references to the original variables.
 * So we could pass `Params` as a left argument of `TxtToCsv`, which then simply gets passed to `CheckAgenda`.
 No performance penalty for this, as just explained, but now we've loaded the syntax of `TxtToCsv` with a namespace it makes no direct use of, an unnecessary complication of the writing.
 And we've set a left argument we (mostly) won't want to specify when working in Session mode.
 We could make this left argument optional, taking `#.MyApps.Params` as its default.
 The cost of that is an if/else control statement, setting a value that, er, `TxtToCsv` still isn't reading or setting for itself.
 (And if we did want to set a left argument for `TxtToCsv` to use in Session mode, it would probably be the name of an alphabet...

 The matter of _encapsulating state_ -- which functions have access to state information, and how it is shared between them -- is very important.
 Poor choices can lead to tangled and obscure code.